pgcrumley/Controllers/SerialArduinoGpio/README.md

 port function)

 Since the Arduino gets power from the USB connection no extra power supply is needed.
-It is also possible to connect many Arduinos to a Raspberry Pi which can increase the number and distance between ports.

 This arrangement allows a Raspberry Pi to control powered devices with a less direct connection to hazardous voltages.

-It also can allow longer distances between the Raspberry Pi and the controlled device.  (some extenders can reach 100 meters).
+The use of USB allows longer distances between the Raspberry Pi and the controlled device.  (some extenders can reach 100 meters).
 One may also have many GPIO ports on a single Raspberry Pi by connecting many Arduinos (each supports 12 GPIO pins) to USB ports.